No. 21 Tennessee holds off stubborn Furman

-Schofield scored 12 points and grabbed 13 rebounds, and Jordan Bowden finished with 21 points for the Volunteers (8-2), who bounced back from a loss to North Carolina on Sunday with a hard-fought win over the Palidans.
+Schofield scored 12 points and grabbed 13 rebounds, and Jordan Bowden finished with 21 points for the Volunteers (8-2).
+Tennessee bounced back from a loss to No. 5 North Carolina on Sunday with a hard-fought win over the Paladins.

+Tennessee led the Tar Heels into the second half but couldn’t hold on and lost at home in the final minutes on Sunday.

+The Volunteers found a way to win Wednesday, but it wasn’t easy.

 Grant Williams hit a one-handed floater off a spin move in the lane to give the Volunteers a 63-61 lead with 54 seconds to play.